meets45/IRIS/README.md

 _Python_ - Python is Interpreted high level programming language used for powerful projects our main goal was code readability with indentation.

-_SQL_ - SQL is used for storing data in database, we used SQLite3 for storing contacts and emails.
+_SQL_ - SQL is used for storing data in database, we used SQLite3 for storing contacts.

 ## Scope of Project

-The main goal of IRIS is to automize user’s work by his/her voice commands.
+The main goal of IRIS is to automize user’s work by thier voice commands.
 This software will provide hands-free experience of internet related things to user.
-User can also write with his voice in Notepad.
 Curently it supports 3 languages: _English_, _Hindi_ and _Gujarati_.

 ## Future Enhancements